-- Dismiss the allegation in full or in part - Admonish one or more of the Respondents with advice as to future professional activity (this will take the form of a written admonition sent by the Chair of the Disciplinary Committee to the Respondent(s)) - Reprimand one or more of the Respondents and require /them to indicate, in writing, agreement to follow a specific course of action and/or to give a written undertaking with respect to his/her/their future conduct - Recommend to the OR Society Board the termination of one or more of the Respondents' OR Society membership, in line with the OR Society constitution.
+- Dismiss the allegation in full or in part - Admonish the Respondent (this will take the form of a written admonition sent by the Chair of the Disciplinary Committee to the Respondent) - Reprimand the Respondent and require him/her to indicate, in writing, agreement to follow a specific course of action and/or to give a written undertaking with respect to his/her future conduct - Remove the name of the Respondent from any register managed by the OR Society under licence from the Science Council - Recommend to the OR Society Board the termination of the Respondent's OR Society membership, in line with the OR Society constitution.

 The Disciplinary Committee shall determine the extent of the publicity to be given to the result of its proceedings.
-It must in any event communicate fully its findings to the Respondent(s), the Complainant and to any appropriate regulatory body.
+It must in any event communicate fully its findings to the Respondent, the Complainant and to any appropriate regulatory body.